MinishLab/minishlab.github.io/_posts/2025-02-10-improvements.md

 # Improvements

 Here are the improvements, in order of their appearance.
-In the last section, we'll contrast all of them, and show their impact on performance by running on MTEB.
+In the last section, we'll contrast all of them, and show their impact MTEB performance.

 For all experiments, we distill [`baai/bge-base-en-v1.5`](BAAI/bge-base-en-v1.5) using the default parameters.
-For completeness, we list all parameters.

 ## Basic